ethancsmith/math263-notes/Python/03-error_analysis.md

 Note well that this is only a heuristic argument and not a proof.
 Why?

 In practice, the global truncation error is usually easier to measure empirically while the local truncation error is easier to determine analytically.
-Since the two types of error are typically related as in the previous paragraph, we will provide analytic arguments for the order of numerical methods based on the local truncation error.
+Since the two types of error are typically related as in the above note, we will provide analytic arguments for the order of numerical methods based on the local truncation error.

-+++

 ## Analysis of Euler's method.